 The General Training Writing test is made up of two tasks, Writing Task 1 and Writing Task 2.
 The topics in each task are of general interest.

-In Writing Task 1, you will be given a situation where you will need to write a letter to request information or explain a situation.
-You might be asked to write a letter to suggest how to improve the facilities at a library.
+In Writing Task 1, you will need to write a letter in response to a given situation that requires you to request information or explain a situation.
+For example, you might be asked to write a letter to suggest how to improve the facilities at a library.
 Examiners will look at your ability to provide general, factual information in relation to the task, express needs, wants, likes and dislikes, as well as opinions, views and complaints.

 Writing Task 2 is a little different.
 You will be asked to write an essay in response to a point of view, argument or problem.
 You will be assessed on whether you can provide general, factual information, outline a problem, present a solution, justify an opinion or evaluate and challenge ideas, evidence or an argument.